chaw/r7rs-libs/README.md

   * without the macro support
 * database-browse
 * wt-tree
-  * tests pass with Chibi and Larceny, fails to compile with Kawa -- TODO
+  * TODO: Some tests fail on Kawa

 7: Other Packages